 While nose bandages are helpful, they are not a fix for everything.
 Be careful:

 - After surgery, do not remove dressings earlier than advised.
-Improper removal or rough handling can damage healing tissue.

 FAQ

-Q: Does a nose bandage help with snoring?
+Does a nose bandage help with snoring?

-Q: Can I use a nose bandage while exercising or sleeping?
+Can I use a nose bandage while exercising or sleeping?